 - 1. The Information Technology Governance Committee shall be comprised of at least three members of the board, it is preferable to include in its membership individuals with experience or knowledge in information technology.
-The Chief Executive Officer may be invited to attend the meetings of the committee. - 2.
-The IT Governance Committee can invite any of the Bank's d) To prepare the general organisational structure of the Bank executives to attend its meetings to seek their opinion, including those involved in internal audit, members of Senior Executive Management or those involved in external audit. - 3.
+The Chief Executive Officer may be invited to attend the meetings of the committee. - executives to attend its meetings to seek their opinion, including those involved in internal audit, members of Senior Executive Management or those involved in external audit. - 3.
 The committee shall meet at least quarterly, and documented meetings' minutes shall be kept. - 4.
 The quorum for IT Governance Committee meeting shall not be less than (three) members, including the committee chairman.
 The meeting may be attended by any means of communication (video or telephone) provided that the chairman and the secretary shall endorse the minutes of the meeting and the legal quorum. - 5.
 The committee shall take its decisions by the majority of the votes of the attendees, in case the votes are equal, the chairman shall have the casting vote.
 Votes by any means of communication (video or telephone) are allowed when the personal presence of the member is not possible. - 6.
 The IT Governance Committee shall carry out its duties according to the IT Governance & Management Manual approved by the Board of Directors.